Chaudhary-Adeel/Bulkway/README.md

-# Bulkway - Sonvert Your Android into Sms Gateway
+# Bulkway - Convert Your Android into Sms Gateway

 `1`.
 Download and install Bulkway Android App and start it.